project-gauntlet/gauntlet/README.md

 If you'd like to help build Gauntlet you can do it in more ways than just contributing code:
 - Reporting a bug or UI/UX problem
 - Creating a plugin
-- Creating and contributing a theme - see [#16](https://github.com/project-gauntlet/gauntlet/issues/16)

 If you are looking for things to do see pinned [issues](https://github.com/project-gauntlet/gauntlet/issues).